PyMan142/python-twitch-chat-bot/README.md

 # python-twitch-chat-bot
-Very very very simple twitch chat boilerplate using twitchio
+A very simple boilerplate.

+You will need to create a new account on twitch specifically for the bot!

 # Setup
 pip install -U twitchio